-We decompose revenue into revenue generated by urgent patients, denoted by $R_u$, and those generated by non-urgent patients, denoted by $R_n(\theta)$ where the latter is affected by the particular threshold policy $\theta$. $R_n(\theta)$ can be further decomposed as revenue generated from non-urgent patients treated in the ED and revenue from accepted alternative-care referrals.
-Define $D_u(t)$, $D_n(t)$ and $X^{\text{Alt}}(t)$ to be the cumulative number of urgent ED departures, non-urgent ED departures and accepted alternative-care referrals by time $t$.
+\paragraph*{Average Revenue.} We decompose revenue into revenue generated by urgent patients, denoted by $R_u$, and those generated by non-urgent patients, denoted by $R_n(\theta)$ where the latter is affected by the particular threshold policy $\theta$. $R_n(\theta)$ can be further decomposed as revenue generated from non-urgent patients treated in the ED, denoted $R_n^{\mathrm{ED}}(\theta)$ and revenue from accepted alternative-care referrals, denoted $R_n^{\mathrm{Alt}}(\theta)$.
+Let $r_u^{\mathrm{ED}}$ and $r_n^{\mathrm{ED}}$ denote the revenue per urgent and per non-urgent patient treated in the ED, and $r^{\mathrm{Alt}}$ the revenue per accepted alternative-care referral.
+Define $D_u(t)$, $D_n(t)$ and $X^{{\mathrm{Alt}}}(t)$ to be the cumulative number of urgent ED departures, non-urgent ED departures and accepted alternative-care referrals by time $t$.
 Then the long-run time-averaged revenue rate is:

 where by the ergodic property of continuous time Markov chains

 and